Cochlear implants: frequently asked questions

 Here are some of the questions frequently asked by parents with children who will get a cochlear implant soon or who have recently had one implanted.

 If you aren’t at this stage yet, perhaps an audiologist has suggested your child gets a cochlear implant and you still have questions, then have a look at our page Deciding to have a cochlear implant.

-Cochlear’s Freedom, and Nucleus 5, and Advanced Bionic’s Harmony speech processors are all described as water resistant and can be worn in the rain, for sports where sweat may be an issue, or on the beach.
-However they should never be immersed in water so aren’t suitable for swimming or bathing in.
+Cochlear (Nucleus 5, 6 & 7 and Kanso), Medel (Sonnet, Opus2 & Rondo) and Advanced Bionics (Naida CIQ 90) cochlear implants are often described as water resistant and can be worn in the rain, for sports where sweat may be an issue, or on the beach.
+Whilst protected from dust and water, they are splashproof and not suitable for swimming, bathing or immersing in water.

 The only waterproof speech processor is the Neptune made by Advanced Bionics.
 The Neptune has an IP68 rating and can be submerged in up to three metres of water and used safely in the pool and bath.

 Although it’s designed for use while children play in the sand and splashing in the sea, the manufacturers don’t recommend it be immersed in salt water due to the corrosive effects of the salt.

 Children who have compatible internal parts may be able to upgrade to the Neptune when their next routine upgrade is due.

 Talk to your audiologist for more information on the options available.